CodeAndCoffeeBlagnac/codeandcoffeeblagnac.github.io/README.md

 Don't hesitate to checkout other branches :

- 1. You can try with the 'new-content' branch :
+ 1. You can try with the `new-content` branch :

   ```
   git checkout origin/new-content -b new-content